roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-01 ****** bydawn1958© Ray watched his naïve girlfriend follow his directions to a 'T'.
+Ray watched his naïve girlfriend follow his directions to a 'T'.
 She embraced her new friend and the heat radiating from Dawn's body instantly caused Brenda's temperature to soar.
 They kissed taking turns fondling and caressing each other's face and head with shaking hands.
 All of her life Dawn established and built a relationship before allowing anything intimate or sexual to occur.
 She never jumped into bed with anyone and it even took Harvey weeks to get into her pants.

  Suddenly at the age of 40, things were different.
 The kiss heated up and soon an intense passion was emanating from each woman.
 When Dawn felt Brenda's hand on her chest, instead of pulling away, she moved in an effort to push her boob into the woman's groping hand.
 Brenda pulled back slightly and she started slowly unbuttoning the front of Dawn's dress, without any protest from the woman.
 Then she pulled the straps of the dress off Dawn's shoulders and let the fabric drift to the floor.